ibm-cloud-docs/vpc/file_storage_vpc_view.md

      | Status   | It displays the lifecycle status of the file share.
 The [status](/docs/vpc?topic=vpc-fs-vpc-monitoring&interface=ui#file-share-statuses) `Stable` is expected.|
      {: caption="File shares details page" caption-side="bottom"}

-   -  **Snapshots** [New]{: tag-new} - On the Snapshots tab you can find a summary that's related to all the snapshots and the list of the snapshots that were taken of the file share.
+   -  **Snapshots**  - On the Snapshots tab you can find a summary that's related to all the snapshots and the list of the snapshots that were taken of the file share.
       - Snapshot summary provides information such as the number of snapshots, the overall data volume captured in the snapshots, and the replication role.
       - Snapshots list shows the snapshots that were taken of the file share.
 You can see the name, size of the file share when the snapshot was taken, and status of the snapshot.
 You can click **Create** to capture a new snapshot.
 Click the **Actions** icon ![Actions icon](../icons/action-menu-icon.svg "Actions") to reveal the Actions menu.
 The Actions menu has 2 options: Restore, and Delete.